5 Questions You Have About Open Adoption in NY & NJ

 The professionals you worked with on your adoption should be willing to remain a resource for you even after your adoption has been finalized.

 4. What are the benefits of open vs. closed adoption?

 The term “closed adoption” means different things to different people.
 In most closed adoptions, the birth parents have received some information about the adoptive family and they may even have spoken with or met the adoptive parents before the baby was born.
 However, in a typical closed adoption, the expectation is that the birth parents will not have any contact or communication with the child after he or she is placed in the care of the adoptive parents.

 Some birth parents prefer a closed adoption because they believe it will be emotionally easier for them.
-They believe that if they have no future contact with the child they can put the adoption process behind them and move on with their lives.
+They believe that, if they don’t have contact with the child, they will be able to more easily put the adoption process behind them and move on with their lives.
 Others seek to have a closed adoption because they may not have shared the fact of the adoption with family or friends, and they fear that this sensitive information would come to light if they had an open adoption.
 Given the importance of this decision, we strongly suggest that you obtain counseling and legal advice on this issue as part of your adoption plan.
 What may have initially seemed like the best plan may not turn out right for you in the long run.